 Table of Contents

-This article was last updated on February 16, 2020 –although much of the information here is ‘evergreen’, and useful in any viral outbreak.
+I’ve been following this outbreak since whispers of it first appeared in the news.
+This article was originally published on February 5, last updated on March 5 –although much of the information here is ‘evergreen’, and useful in any viral outbreak.

 The oddest thing about the beginning of a pandemic is that people generally don’t know when they can break their scheduled, orderly life to take preventive measures or self quarantine.